pyvisa/pyvisa/docs/source/advanced/architecture.rst

         backends.
 For broader compatibility, do no use this layer.
 All the functionality should is available via the next layer.

+        Alternative backends have no obligation to provide those functions.

  2. Middle-level: A wrapping Python function for each function of the shared visa library.